nicksellen/projects/baseNode_docConst.md

 # The Constitution

 ## 1. Preamble
-`NAME` is governed in three layers—
+`NAME` is an open-entry common-space in East Germany, dedicated to the common good.
+It is governed in three layers—
 1. The Constitutional layer prescribes _who decides what should happen and how_.
 It includes the core agreements such as purposes, roles and procedures which support and supersede agreements in the other layers.
 It is documented in [the Constitution](https://github.com/DougInAMug/projects/blob/master/baseNode_docConst.md) (this document.)
 2. The Collective layer prescribes _what should happen_.
 It includes agreements such as policies, schedules and best-practices which support and supersede agreements in the Operational layer.
 It is documented in [the Collective Choices](https://github.com/DougInAMug/projects/blob/master/baseNode_docColl.md).
 3. The Operational layer describes _what actually happens_.
 This includes things such as norms, working-group agreements and spontaneous activity.
 It is not centrally documented.